aslansq/KiProject/doc/kicli.md

 Available options
  --help          , -h : Displays this help --pinNumbers    , -p : Optional.
 Show pin numbers if this parameter is passed.
- --fullProject   , -f : Optional.
-Generate project if this parameter is passed.
-Otherwise just library --logFolderPath , -l : Mandatory.
+ --justLib       , -j : Optional.
+Generate just library if this parameter is passed.
+Otherwise full project --logFolderPath , -l : Mandatory.
 Where log files are going to be stored.
  --csvFilePath   , -c : Mandatory.
 Csv file path --outFolderPath , -o : Mandatory.
 Where generated output files are going to be stored.